Datadog Inc. (DDOG) Shares Up Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for DDOG stocks, with CapitalOne repeating the rating for DDOG by listing it as a “Overweight.”
 The predicted price for DDOG in the upcoming period, according to CapitalOne is $105 based on the research report published on February 17th of the current year 2023.

-Volatility was left at 4.65%, however, over the last 30 days, the volatility rate increased by 4.53%, as shares sank -14.31% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.00% upper at present.
+Volatility was left at 4.68%, however, over the last 30 days, the volatility rate increased by 4.73%, as shares sank -15.46% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.22% lower at present.

 Insider Trading